-- Restructure its website to make it more accessible and compatible with iPhone and other technologies - Expand the capacity of the helpline and the other services, in particular its Call Back Service - Intensify its key campaigns to ensure that funds pledged by the government reach the frontline. - Increase its reach via traditional and social media to represent the needs and rights of all people affected by mental ill-health. - Launch the SANE Creative Awards Scheme now that a Project Manager has been recruited. - Increase its work with schools and students to raise awareness through its Black Dog Initiative - Ensure the future of POWIC so that it remains a 'Flagship' centre for the promotion and hosting of research.
+- Increase the number of volunteers and expand the capacity of its services. - Intensify its key campaigns focusing on the escalating needs of people affected by Covid-19. - Complete the restructure of its website, making it more compatible with Smartphones and other digital platforms. - Increase its reach via traditional and social media to represent the needs and rights of all people affected by mental ill-health. - Increase its work with schools and students to raise awareness through its Black Dog Initiative when practicable. - Expand its SANE Creative Awards Scheme which has already proved to be highly successful.

-To increase its Fundraising and Marketing capabilities
+• Ensure the future of POWIC so that it remains a 'Flagship' centre for the promotion and hosting of research.

-Marjorie Wallace CBE
+serfice Delleere

-Chief Executive / Company Secretary
+Marjorie Wallace CBE Chief Executive / Company Secretary